Repossession of rented social housing

-If the tenant does not deal with the breach of the tenancy agreement, even after the tenancy warning, the local authority can apply to the District Court for a possession order to enable it to repossess the dwelling.
-The court hearing may be held in camera in some cases.
-The court may order the ending of the tenancy or, in the case of anti-social behaviour, may order the exclusion of a member of the household from the tenancy.
+If you do not deal with the breach of the tenancy agreement, even after the tenancy warning, the local authority can apply to the District Court for a possession order to repossess the property.
+The court may order:

-The local authority must generally give the tenant at least 10 days’ notice of the court hearing, but if the breach of the tenancy agreement is having serious effects on people living nearby, it must give the tenant a copy of the possession application as soon as it applies for the order, with a written explanation of why the tenant was not given the 10 days’ notice.
+The local authority must give you at least 10 days’ notice of the court hearing.
+But, if the breach of the tenancy agreement is having serious effects on people living nearby, it must give you a copy of the possession application as soon as it applies for the order.
+This must include a written explanation of why you were not given the 10 days’ notice.

-If a possession order is granted, it gives the date on which the local authority can repossess the dwelling.
+If a possession order is granted, it gives the date on which the local authority can repossess the property.
 This must be no sooner than 2 months (and no later than 9 months) after the date of the order.
-The tenancy will be terminated on the date that the local authority takes possession of the dwelling under the possession order.
+The tenancy will be terminated on the date that the local authority takes possession of the property under the possession order.

-If the local authority plans to repossess an abandoned dwelling, it must give the tenant 4 weeks to confirm whether or not they intend to occupy it again.
-After 4 weeks, the local authority can serve a notice on the tenant, ending the tenancy, and can then take possession of the dwelling without any further proceedings.
+If a local authority plans to repossess an abandoned property, it must give the tenant 4 weeks to confirm if they intend to occupy it again.
+After 4 weeks, the local authority can serve a notice on the tenant, ending the tenancy.
+They can then take possession of the property without any further proceedings.
 The former tenant may apply to the District Court (within 6 months) for the termination to be reconsidered.

-If someone who is not entitled to a tenancy is occupying a dwelling, the local authority can apply to the District Court for a possession order, setting out its grounds.
-It must have regard to protecting the identity of anyone who informed it of the occupation, if there is reason to believe that this is necessary.
+If someone who is not entitled to a tenancy is occupying a property, the local authority can apply to the District Court for a possession order.
+The local authority must ensure it protects the identity of the person who informed it about the occupation, if this is necessary.

-If the tenant has died and the occupier is (or claims to be) a member of the late tenant’s household, but is not entitled to succeed to the tenancy, the local authority can apply for a possession order, setting out its grounds.
+If the tenant has died and the occupier is (or claims to be) a member of the late tenant’s household, but is not entitled to succeed to the tenancy, the local authority can apply for a possession order.
 If the occupier has applied for a succession tenancy and been refused, the possession application must give the basis for that refusal and refer to the local authority’s written policy on succession tenancies.

 At least 10 working days before the District Court hearing, the local authority must give the occupant written notice of the hearing and details of the possession application.

-All decisions in the District Court (such as the granting of a possession order) may be appealed to the Circuit Court and a further appeal on a point of law may be made to the High Court.
+You can appeal the District Court’s decision to grant a possession order to the Circuit Court.
+You can make a further appeal on a point of law to the High Court.

-Housing associations can evict you without any reason as long as they follow the correct procedure.
+Approved housing bodies (AHBs) can evict you without any reason as long as they follow the correct procedure.
 This means first issuing a notice to quit and then applying to court for a possession order.
-However, in practice, housing associations do not evict their tenants without reason and if you pay your rent and comply with other conditions of the tenancy, you will normally be able to stay in your home for as long as you want.
+However, in practice, AHBs do not evict their tenants without reason.
+So, if you pay your rent and comply with other conditions of the tenancy, you will normally be able to stay in your home for as long as you want.

 If you are in temporary accommodation provided by a housing association, such as a short-term hostel, your position is much weaker and legally the housing association does not even need to issue a notice to quit.
-Again, however, in practice, housing associations do not evict their tenants without reason.
+However, in practice, AHBs do not evict their tenants without reason.